M4ndarrr/Camstar-Opcenter-Transaction-Log-Highlighter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I was always confused with the Transaction Logs for the Opcenter and Camstar.
 Thats why I have created this little plugin to Notepad++.
-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>